ryanmcdon/Comp4010_AI_Project/README.md

 - Created a Socket-Signal server setup between python file "StateServer.py" and Unity Tetris executable

 Aaron
--Developed new functionality logic for board size detection, to be universal for all resolutions, window sizes etc -Optimization and organization to pre-exsisting code base -Error fixing misc screen analyzer bugs
+- Developed new functionality logic for board size detection, to be universal for all resolutions, window sizes etc
+- Optimization and organization to pre-exsisting code base
+- Error fixing misc screen analyzer bugs

 Ryan
 - Bug fixes to some edge cases in ApotrisAnalyser